petenorth/cdi-camel-jta/README.md

 # CDI with Narayana/JTA and transacted JMS endpoints.

 This example shows how to work with Camel in the Java Container using CDI and the Narayana transaction manager.
 The JMS endpoint present in the route using the a JTA aware A-MQ component and the route it's self is set to be transacted.
-The route has a processor after the sending of a message to the transaction client JMS endpoint which throws a runtime exception on every fifth message.
+The route (org.pfry.cdijta.route.TomsRoutes) has a processor after the sending of a message to the transaction client JMS endpoint which throws a runtime exception on every fifth message.
 This means that of the 25 messages sent only 20 should end up on the A-MQ queue.

 ### Building